Responsible Conduct of Research (RCR)

 The IU Center for Bioethics and Bioethics and Subject Advocacy Program (BSAP) of the Indiana CTSI offer two courses in RCR, both of which satisfy the NIH requirements for instruction in RCR.

 GRDM-G504, “Introduction to Research Ethics” is a three-credit course that is offered each Fall term.
 This course provides an in-depth introduction to a wide range of issues related to scientific integrity and the responsible conduct of research.
-The course meets for 2 hrs and 40 miutes once a week and has a required take-home midterm and final exam.
+The course meets for 2 hrs and 40 minutes once a week and has a required take-home midterm and final exam.
 G504 course is most appropriate for students who would like a complete introduction to RCR, especially those who are in a graduate program where they can count this course towards their degree.
 Some graduate programs require G504, including the CITE program.

 Click here to see a recent syllabus.